Stephen G. Roszel: Church elder

 At the 1804 Annual Conference in Baltimore, Roszel was re-admitted to the traveling circuit.
-However, the decision was reconsidered at the Conference and it was decided he should stay in his local station, likely because of his family situation.
-He remained in contact with the Baltimore Circuit, and in 1807 rejoined the Conference as an itinerant minister.
+However, the decision was reconsidered at the Conference, and it was decided he should stay in his local station, likely because of his family situation.
+He remained in contact with the Baltimore Circuit, and in 1807, rejoined the Conference as an itinerant minister.
 Shortly thereafter, he married Mary "Polly" Calvert on April 12, 1808.

-Roszel was "a large, portly man" who "paid little regard for the graces", instead speaking in a straightforward fashion.
+Roszel was "a large, portly man" who "paid little regard for the graces," instead speaking straightforwardly.
 He was a physically strong man who was not afraid to argue vigorously with opponents of Methodist doctrine.
-He had a reputation as a very good preacher and often preached at revivals where he was reported to have gained many converts.
-When Roszel preached in a church setting, he took his time and his sermons were generally not shorter than an hour and a half, and sometimes exceeded two hours.
+He had a reputation as an excellent preacher and often preached at revivals where he was reported to have gained many converts.
+When Roszel preached in a church setting, he took his time, and his sermons were generally not shorter than an hour and a half, and sometimes exceeded two hours.

 Roszel moved around often during his long career as a preacher, serving in Alexandria County, District of Columbia; Baltimore; Frederick County, Virginia; Georgetown County, South Carolina; Loudon; Philadelphia County, Pennsylvania; and Potomac, Virginia, among other places.
 He was considered an excellent debater and had "wide and powerful influence" within the Methodist Church as a result.
 He was a leading speaker at the church's Annual Conference and represented the Baltimore Conference at the 1808 General Conference.
 Roszel was a leading figure in the movement to establish rules by which regular, delegated General Conferences would be held going forward.
 He made several motions on the issue, including the one that gave the General Conference the power to make the rules and regulations of the church.
-He was subsequently an elected delegate at every delegated General Conference from the first one in 1812 until his death, representing either the Philadelphia Conference or the Baltimore one.
+He was subsequently an elected delegate at every delegated General Conference from the first one in 1812 until his death, representing either the Philadelphia Conference or the Baltimore Conference.

 At the 1836 General Conference, Roszel was part of a strong push back against abolitionists within the Church.
 He authored a paper strongly indicting abolitionism.
-An attached resolution stating that the General Conference was "decidedly opposed to modern abolitionism, and wholly disclaim any right, wish or intention to interfere in the civil and political relation between master and slave" passed by a 122 to 11 vote.
+An attached resolution stating that the General Conference was "decidedly opposed to modern abolitionism, and wholly disclaims any right, wish or intention to interfere in the civil and political relation between master and slave" passed by a 122 to 11 vote.
 Roszel also moved for a Pastoral Address against abolition.
-The motion was adopted and the Address was widely distributed, temporarily quelling the angst that would eventually cause the Methodist Episcopal Church, South to split from the northern church in 1844.
-Earlier, at the 1808 General Conference, Roszel had moved to retain the acceptance of slavery in the Book of Discipline and allow each Annual Conference to frame its own regulations on slave trade.
+The motion was adopted, and the Address was widely distributed, temporarily quelling the angst that would eventually cause the Methodist Episcopal Church, South, to split from the northern church in 1844.
+Earlier, at the 1808 General Conference, Roszel had moved to retain the acceptance of slavery in the Book of Discipline and allow each Annual Conference to frame its regulations on the slave trade.